-Students may enter the College Premises after 8:30 am (teachers are not on duty until then) and must be in their classroom by 8:40 am in order to be ready to commence learning at 8.45 am.
-By 3:15 pm, all students should have vacated the campus.
+Students are allowed on the College premises after 8:30am (teachers are not on duty until then) and must be in their classroom by 8:40am in order to be ready to commence learning at 8.45am.
+By 3:15pm all students should have vacated the campus.